vvergarahack/problem-set-5/README.md

 The `ATM` class is responsible for managing the interaction between the customer and ATM.
 Most of the logic will be implemented in this class.
 It should meet the specifications outlined below.

-* Display a simple menu.
+* Display a simple main menu.
    - Open account
    - Login
+   - Quit
-* Display a more complex menu after logging in.
+* Display a more complex submenu after logging in.
    - Deposit funds
    - Withdraw funds
    - Transfer funds